-Public Interest Design emerged out a call for the design professions to directly respond to the needs of underserved communities.
+Public Interest Design emerged out a call for the design professions to directly respond to the needs of under-resourced communities.
 Specifically, Public Interest Design attempts to raise the question of equity within the design professions and the extent to which the design professions apply expertise to issues of everyday life.

 Students in the School of Architecture have multiple avenues through which they can develop the theoretical and practical skills to respond to the ethical complications of engaging the public and its spaces.